Kildonan (electoral district): Kildonan-Transcona (1949–1958)

-Kildonan riding (1958–2019)
+Kildonan (1958–2019)

 A riding with the name Kildonan was reestablished in 1957, and formally came into being in the provincial election of 1958.
-It was located in the northeastern part of the current City of Winnipeg, The Kildonan riding that existed from the 1958 election up to the election of 1981 was located in the East Kildonan area on the east side of the Red River.
+It was located in the northeastern part of the current city of Winnipeg, The Kildonan riding that existed from the 1958 election up to the election of 1981 was located in the East Kildonan area on the east side of the Red River.
 The riding of Kildonan that existed since 1981 in northwest Winnipeg had completely different boundaries from the old Kildonan riding as this new Kildonan riding was carved out of the old Seven Oaks riding on the west side of the Red River.
 This new riding was bordered on the east by River East and Rossmere, to the south by St. Johns and Burrows, to the north by Gimli, and to the west by The Maples.

 The riding's population in 1996 was 19,522.
-In 1999, the average family income was $54381, and the unemployment rate was 6.80%.
+In 1999, the average family income was $54,381, and the unemployment rate was 6.8%.
 Almost 18% of the population was above 65 years of age by 2016.
 Kildonan had a large immigrant population (23% of the total population in 1999), and was ethnically diverse.
 Ukrainians made up 14% of the riding's population; a further 11% were Jewish, 7% Polish, and 3% Italian.
 Kildonan's residents were primarily middle and upper-income.
 Manufacturing accounted for 16% of industry in the riding, with a further 15% in the service sector.

 The seat was generally regarded as safe for the New Democratic Party.
 The Progressive Conservatives won the former Kildonan on the (east side of the Red River) in 1962 (by 4 votes in the 1962 election) and the Liberals won the Kildonan riding on the (west side of the Red River) in 1988.
 In both cases, the NDP recaptured the seat after a single term.

 Beginning with the 2019 Manitoba general election, the Kildonan riding was dissolved and much of its constituency was redistributed to the new riding of Kildonan-River East, which also took in parts of St. Johns and the now-defunct River East riding.
 Kildonan's last MLA was Nic Curry, a young former officer in the Canadian Armed Forces Reserve.

 Members of the Legislative Assembly

-Kildonan riding (1870–1899)
+Kildonan (1870–1899)

 (+) From 1886 to 1888, the riding was incorporated into Kildonan and St. Paul.